sh3nan1gans/test-aws-sdk/README.md

 There is also an example service that uses the aws library in `code/services/testAwsWithLibrary/testAwsWithLibrary.js`

+### Shims

+This project uses a shim for proxying xhr requests to ClearBlade's [http library](https://github.com/ClearBlade/native-libraries/blob/master/http.md).
+The source for this shim is located in `src/shims/xhr/xmlhttprequest.ts`

+### Polyfills

+This project uses polyfills to make certain non-native features available in the code engine.
+These are located in `src/util/polyfills`

 ### Limitations

 - Errors from AWS (i.e., permissions errors) aren’t returned properly.
 All errors are returned as a “NetworkingError”.
 However, the actual errors are logged in src/shims/xhr/xmlhttprequest.ts so if logging is enabled it should be easy to debug.